rphair/frankenwallet/docs/install/internal.md

 As suggested in the beginning, you may avoid the inconvenience of entering the `/boot` decryption password every time the system is booted (even when only intending to use your regular host system) by following the more common security configuration of leaving the Frankenwallet on an external drive... *but* using a high performance USB SATA SSD drive that you also use for other things like data transfer and system backups.

-Technically you could also do this with a high performance memory stick, but the required performance rating for a good Frankenwallet UX on a memory stick would be expensive: and even then would have trouble keeping up with the Linux disk cache in a way that leaves it vulnerable to delays on flushing out data that's constantly being written.
+Technically you could also do this with a high performance memory stick, but the required performance rating for a good Frankenwallet UX on a memory stick would be expensive: and even then it would have trouble keeping up with the Linux disk cache in a way that causes periodic hanging, and possibly filesystem corruption, from accumulated delays on flushing out all written file data.

 The author has seen excellent external Frankenwallet performance through a modern, fast SSD attached with a USB-to-SATA cable as approximately shown in [this illustration](/intro/name): though specially made USB and eSATA SSD drives will of course work just as well or better.

 {: .note}
-> This is also the currently best recommended option if you might consider having a second Frankenwallet on the internal disk: or even more than two.
+> This is also the currently best recommended option if you might otherwise consider having a second Frankenwallet on the internal disk: or even more than two.
 Otherwise you will have to go through a manual procedure to *also mount the encrypted partition(s) of all other Frankenwallets* every time regenerating GRUB on one of the Frankenwallets.

 The installation procedure above easily adapts to installing on a large external drive, even one that's partially used: perhaps more easily, since you'd only have to move your external device's data partition without the concern of making an operating system corrupted or unbootable.
-Also, you would be spared any difficulty of changing the boot/GRUB behaviour requiring a password each time you boot your unencrypted system... since the device with the encrypted GRUB on it would be detached.
+Also, you would be spared any difficulty of changing the boot/GRUB behaviour requiring a password each time you boot your unencrypted system... since the device with the encrypted GRUB on it could be detached.

 The setup procedure would be:

 ➤ Boot into your installation media as above with the external drive attached.

-➤ Prepare your partitions the same way as above: either resizing your drive's data partition to leave the required space at the beginning (will take longer to shrink *and* especially to move its beginning) or at the end (generally much faster).
+➤ Prepare your partitions the same way as above: either resizing your drive's data partition to create the required space at the beginning (will take longer to shrink *and* especially to move its beginning) or at the end (generally much faster).

 ➤ Prepare the `/boot` partition in the same way at the command line, and set up the root and `/boot` partitions by selecting them on the external drive the same way in the installer.